icebob/moleculer-java-site/src/transporters.md

 nodes are equal, there is no "leader" or "controller" node, so the cluster is truly horizontally scalable.
 This `Transporter` aims to run on top of an infrastructure of hundreds of nodes.
+TCP `Transporter` provides the highest speed data transfer between Moleculer Nodes - hundred thousand packets per second can be transmitted from one node to another over a high-speed LAN.
+There are two ways for TCP `Transporter` to find other nodes on the network:

+- UDP multicast / broadcast discovery
+- Based on a preset host list

 It contains an integrated UDP discovery feature to detect new and disconnected nodes on the network.
-If the UDP is prohibited on your network, use "urls" option.
+If the UDP is prohibited on your network, use "urls" option to list the hosts.
-It is a list of remote endpoints (host/ip, port, nodeID).
+The list contains remote endpoints; host/ip, port and nodeID.
-It can be a static list in your configuration or a file path which contains the list.
+The list can be static or a file path/URL which contains the list.
-TCP `Transporter` provides the highest speed data transfer between Moleculer Nodes - hundred thousand packets per second can be transmitted from one node to another over a high-speed LAN.

-Use TCP `Transporter` with default options:
+Example of using TCP `Transporter` with default settings with UDP discovery:

 ```java
 // Create Transporter